cse110-fa22-group32/ProSeed-Smart-Calendar/admin/team.md

 # Specific Team Member Responsibilites:

-Jonathan Hsu - Lead
+Jonathan Hsu - Lead\
-Guan Li - Lead
+Guan Li - Lead\
-Steven Khaw
+Steven Khaw\
-Younus Ahmad
+Younus Ahmad\
-Yangming Guan
+Yangming Guan\
-Steven Chin
+Steven Chin\
-Christopher Ha
+Christopher Ha\
-Yuelin Dai
+Yuelin Dai\
-Peng Luo
+Peng Luo\
 Haoyi Wang

 # Conflict Resolution:

 If a team member is not meeting deadlines, the member(s) agrees to reach out to the team lead(s) to let them know in a timely manner.
 The team lead(s) will try to find a solution whether that be delegating the task out to other team members or helping the member with the issue.

 # Expectations of Faculty:

 Staff(TA) will be available to meet with team members to resolve issues.
 If a team member fails to meet the criteria above, we will try to resolve the issue before contacting staff.

 # Team Signatures:

 Jonathan Hsu
+Steven Khaw